rustequal/pyInspectorTelegramBot/README.md

 /set_owner &lt;PASSWORD&gt;
 </pre>

-- Add the bot to the telegram group as a regular user.
-Bot access to messages is not needed.
+- Add the bot to the telegram group as an administrator.
 - Open the group chat and enter the command "/group_add@bot_username", where "@bot_username" is the username of the new bot:
 <pre>
 /group_add@bot_username